suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 It is useful to know that !important exists so that you know what it is when you come across it in other people's code.
 However, we strongly recommend that you never use it unless you absolutely have to.
-One situation in which you may have to use it is when you are working on a syste where you can't edit the core CSS modules, and you really want to override a style that can't be overridden in any other way.
+One situation in which you may have to use it is when you are working on a system where you can't edit the core CSS modules, and you really want to override a style that can't be overridden in any other way.
 But really, don't use it if you can avoid it, because !important changes the way the cascade normally works, so it can make debugging CSS